A JSON MethodChannel for handling text input.

 The following incoming methods are defined for this channel (registered using MethodChannel.setMethodCallHandler).
 In each case, the first argument is a transaction identifier.
 Calls for stale transactions should be ignored.

 TextInputClient.updateEditingState: The user has changed the contents of the text control.
-The second argument is a String containing a JSON-encoded object with seven keys, in the form expected by new TextEditingValue.fromJSON.
+The second argument is an object with seven keys, in the form expected by TextEditingValue.fromJSON.

 Calls to methods that are not implemented on the shell side are ignored (so it is safe to call methods when the relevant plugin might be missing).